MrMazzone/easy-draw/README.md

 It's easy!
 Just download ```easy_draw.py``` and include it in your project directory.

+Currently, the module is not on PyPI so it is not pip installable.
+Thus, you must download the ```easy_draw.py``` file.

+<a id="raw-url" href="https://raw.githubusercontent.com/MrMazzone/easy-draw/main/easy_draw.py">Click to Download</a>

 # What is Easy Draw?

 Easy Draw is a simple to use Python module that allows you to create simple graphics primitives (rectangles, circles, polygons, etc.) with Python functions.